AndrewBugembe/delete-users-bash-script/README.md

-# delete-users-bash-script
 <p align="center">
 <img src="https://i.imgur.com/kZuYX7q.png"/>
 </p>

 <h1>User Deletion Script</h1>
 This Bash script facilitates the deletion of user accounts on Linux systems.
 It offers the flexibility to either keep or remove the user's home directory.

-## Use Case
-- PDQ Deploy allows you to deploy new software to end-user computers.
-This is especially valuable when working remotely, as it streamlines the installation process.

 ## Prerequisites
 - The script must be run with root or administrative privileges.